How to mount EODATA using s3fs in Linux on Creodias

 cp Sentinel-5P/TROPOMI/L2__CH4___/2022/10/15/S5P_OFFL_L2__CH4____20221015T111843_20221015T130012_25936_03_020400_20221017T034959/S5P_OFFL_L2__CH4____20221015T111843_20221015T130012_25936_03_020400_20221017T034959.nc ~/

 These and other potentially useful logs will be saved in /var/log/ folder.
-You can use those logs on your own or send them to the Creodias customer support at their request.
+You can use those logs on your own or send them to the CREODIAS customer support at their request.

 Debugging Options for Custom images